-The entrant to the MEP should have an educational diploma (certificate or some analogous document) on programme of level of a bachelor degree in the field of physics.
+The entrant to the MEP should have an educational diploma (certificate or some analogous document) on the program of the level of a bachelor degree in the field of physics.

-This programme must include general physics course with elements of classical electrodynamics and physics of atoms and molecules, standard course in quantum mechanics.
+This program must include general physics course with elements of classical electrodynamics and physics of atoms and molecules, a standard course in quantum mechanics.
 It must also include mathematical courses with basic elements of mathematical analysis (real and complex) and linear algebra.